GBoroda/EmployeeService/README.md

 # EmployeeService
-REST, Spring, Spring MVC, Hibernate, MySQL and my soul
+REST, Spring, Spring MVC, Hibernate, MySQL

 HOW TO RUN: